vsrinivas/fuchsia/hardware/pixelbook.md

 5. Enable USB booting by running `sudo crossystem dev_boot_usb=1`
 6. (optional) Default to USB booting by running `sudo crossystem dev_default_boot=usb`.
 7. Reboot by typing `sudo reboot`
+8. On the "OS verification is OFF" screen press Ctrl+U to bypass the timeout and boot from USB immediately.
+(See [Tips and Tricks](#tips-and-tricks) for other short circuit options)

 The USB drive is only needed for booting when you want to re-pave or otherwise netboot the device.
 If you didn't make USB booting the default (Step #6), you